 Not much exists today of the old RAF Station Kirknewton site.
 The upper main site has been demolished and the area now is high-end expensive homes.
-The buildings utilized by the USAF at the lower site have been demolished except for 2 airplane hangars that are in use today.
-The runways on the lower site still exist and are utilized by the 661st Volunteer Glider Squadron (VGS).
+The buildings utilized by the USAF at the lower site have been demolished except for two WW2 era airplane hangars that are still in use today.
+The runways still exist and are utilized by the 661st Volunteer Glider Squadron (VGS).
 The 661st resides in temporary administrative buildings and utilize one of the hangars to house the gliders.
 The other hangar is utilized by local residents for private airplanes.

 A reunion of former USAF members that served at RAF Station Kirknewton was held in Edinburgh, Scotland September 18-23, 2013.
-The 661st hosted the group for a luncheon and presentation on their glider activities.
-Fred Crawford (1963-1965) then gave a presentation (click here to view) on the USAF years at RAF Station Kirknewton.
-This was followed by a slide presentation of old photo's (click here to view).
+The Kirknewtom 661st VGS hosted the group for a luncheon and presentation on their glider activities.
+Fred Crawford (1963-1965) then gave a presentation on the USAF years followed by a collection of old base photo's.
+These can be accessed by clicking on the two right most entries in the directory above.

 Harry Hathhorn, Webmaster